 Fig. 10.
-The σzz contours of the CNT obtained by (a) the traditional FE simulations, (b) the immersed FE simulations using a coarse mesh for the polymer, (c) the immersed FE simulations using a finer meshing grid for the polymer. (d) is the quantitative comparison of σzz at the CNT’s surface along the path AB.
+The σzz contours of the CNT obtained by (a) traditional FE simulations, (b) immersed FE simulations using a coarse mesh for the polymer, (c) the immersed FE simulations using a finer meshing grid for the polymer. (d) is the quantitative comparison of σzz at the CNT’s surface along the path AB.